Meme1079/PsychWiki/PsychWiki_Source/Object Functions.md

 # Graphics Functions
 ### makeGraphic(tag:String, width:Int, height:Int, color:String)
-Creates a colored screen.
+Creates a colored screen object.

 - `tag` - The sprite tag or object variable name.
 - `width` - The width value in pixels of the colored screen.
 - `height` - The height value in pixels of the colored screen.
-- `color` - The color of the colored screen. **(Must be a Hexadecimal Color Code)**
+- `color` - The color of the screen. **(Must be a Hexadecimal Color Code)**

-Example: Use `makeGraphic('testBlackSquare', 1000, 1000, '000000')` to make the Lua Sprite with the tag "testBlackSquare" turn into a 1000x1000 black square.
+Example: Use `makeGraphic('testBlackSquare', 1000, 1000, '000000')` to make the lua Sprite with the tag "testBlackSquare" turn into a 1000x1000 black square.

 ### setBlendMode(obj:String, blend:String)
 Changes the blend mode of a sprite object. _(Works similar to how Photoshop do it)_